arthikannan/Tidy-Data-Project/CodeBook.md

-﻿﻿Code Book - Average Data of Human Activity Recognition Using Smartphones Dataset
+﻿﻿Code Book - Average Data of Human Activity Recognition Using Smartphones Dataset Variables 3:68 has average values of each variable calculated for each activity and each subject.

 1 **subject_id**: identifier to the subject
   **var type**: factor, levels(1:30)